Connecting communicators: lessons from the WaterAid global comms meet

 Everything communicators do is in part driven and influenced by context, but it’s a point often forgotten in the scramble to achieve our objectives.
 Because of the diversity of situations and objectives, there’s no one-size-fits-all for WaterAid’s comms strategy – and that’s equally true sector-wide.

-Your top-level objectives are important to make sure everyone is working toward the same objectives.
+Your top-level objectives are important to make sure everyone is working toward the same aims.
 Still, different offices will have to focus their energies in different places to work towards those goals.
 Get granular about who you are trying to influence and why, while remaining aware of how this ties into the bigger picture.

 Have a laugh

 One thing WaterAid is great at is humour – and that’s true internally as much as it is outward-facing.
 Globally, there are distinct and acute challenges around the provision of safe, clean water – the lack of which can result in avoidable fatalities.
 It’s not an easy context, logistically or emotionally.
-What stood out to me was their ability to recognise the severity and significance of the issue, while side-stepping overwhelm with a bit of light-heartedness.
+What stood out to me was their ability to recognise the severity and significance of the issue, while side-stepping being overwhelmed with a bit of light-heartedness.

 It’s a hard balance to strike when working on some of society’s most challenging and complex problems.
 It might sometimes feel like you’re never doing enough, and that you’re not moving forward if you’re not pushing yourself as hard as you can.
 But putting an absurd amount of pressure on ourselves only slows us down and makes us less effective and responsive.
 Taking time to make your well-being a priority, whatever that means to you, can help lighten the load.